Social Security number: Identity theft

 Many citizens and privacy advocates are concerned about the disclosure and processing of Social Security numbers.
 Furthermore, researchers at Carnegie Mellon University have demonstrated an algorithm that uses publicly available personal information to reconstruct a given SSN.

 The SSN is frequently used by those involved in identity theft.
 This is because it is interconnected with many other forms of identification and people asking for it treat it as an authenticator.
 Financial institutions generally require an SSN to set up bank accounts, credit cards, and loans—partly because they assume that no one except the person it was issued to knows it.

 Exacerbating the problem of using the Social Security number as an identifier is the fact that the Social Security card contains no biometric identifiers of any sort, making it essentially impossible to tell whether a person using a certain SSN truly belongs to someone without relying on other documentation (which may itself have been falsely procured through use of the fraudulent SSN).
 Congress has proposed federal laws that restrict the use of SSNs for identification and bans their use for a number of commercial purposes—e.g., rental applications.

 The Internal Revenue Service (IRS) offers alternatives to SSNs in some places where providing untrusted parties with identification numbers is essential.
 Tax return preparers must obtain and use a Preparer Tax Identification Number (PTIN) to include on their client's tax returns (as part of signature requirements).
-Day care services have tax benefits, and even a sole proprietor should give parents an EIN (employer identification number) to use on their tax return.